dotnet/designs/accepted/2021/package-validation/package-validation.md

 > 2.0 but does not exist for .NET 7.0.
 This prevents consumers who compiled
 > against .NET Standard 2.0 to run on .NET 7.0.

-Finley understands that they shouldn't exclude `DownloadArea(string)` but instead just provide an additional `DownloadArea(Utf8String)` method for .NET 7.0 and changes the code accordingly:
+Finley understands that they shouldn't exclude `DownloadLogs(string)` but instead just provide an additional `DownloadLogs(Utf8String)` method for .NET 7.0 and changes the code accordingly:

 ```C#